CALAMITA-AILC/calamita-eval/README.md

 All task configurations are stored under `./tasks` in a separate folder.
 Each task can be composed of multiple subtasks, listed in a `group` key.
 For example, Eureka Rebus (`./tasks/eureka_rebus/defaul.yaml`) is composed of `eureka_original` and `eureka_hints` subtasks.
 You can specify a single subtask or a group name, which will schedule all subtasks belonging to it.

+Most tasks will be run as standard lm-eval tasks, using their names as keys as defined in the configuration file.
 For example, to run Eureka Rebus and Abricot, including all their subtasks, create a text file as:
 ```txt
 abricot
 eureka_rebus